 If your new dog or foster dog is showing signs of food or object guarding with humans, here are some tried-and-true methods that help many dogs.

 Hand feeding can be used as prevention or as a desensitization.
 When I bring a new dog into my home, I always start by feeding them one small handful of food at a time.
-Even if they don’t resource guard, I do this to prevent it from developing and to show them that I am someone to be trusted.
+Even if they don’t resource guard, I do this to prevent food aggression in dogs – it shows them that I am someone to be trusted.

 The progression would look like this: